KodinGoose/zhip-8_suite/README.md

 # chip-8 assembler in zig

-This is an assemler/de_assembler for chip-8 and schip-8 written in Zig.
+This is an assemler/de_assembler for chip-8 and schip-8 written in Zig (version 0.14.0).

 The text below is documentation and may look funky in browser.
 Download the file to view properly.